 - Strategies for improving the tenant experience, with certain ideas like creating activity-based workspaces to adopt technology solutions

-- Property owners are also thinking of how they can retrofit older buildings for integrating more options for food choices, leisure and, also the enjoyment of outdoor spaces.
+- Property owners are also thinking of how they can retrofit older buildings for integrating more options for food choices, leisure, also the enjoyment of outdoor spaces.

 Use of technology

 The pandemic situation has made more meaningful as with the approach suggested in https://100commissionrealestate.com/ one can remain at their home and work and collect information.

 Agents can view different properties in detail without visiting the location and discussing it with the clients.